 You sold the car for $11,000, plus their trade.
 The manager determined the trade to actually be worth $500, and only discounted the vehicle being purchased by $500 to show the customer $1000 for their trade on paper.

-So total cost to the dealer, adding the cost of the warranty is $9,900.
+So the total cost to the dealer, adding the cost of the warranty, is $9,900.

 You are going to get the customer to pay $13,000 for the vehicle with the warranty.
 Subtracting the cost of the vehicle and the cost of the warranty leaves you with a $3,100 profit, of which the salesman receives 20% or $620.